jreiberkyle/jupyterscad/README.md

 Jupyter SCAD renders and interactively visualizes 3D objects described in [SolidPython2](https://github.com/jeff-dh/SolidPython) within a Jupyter notebook.

-This program is focused on the use case of generating stl files with Python interactively within a Jupyter notebook.
+This program is focused on the use case of generating stl files with Python (aka SolidPython2) interactively within a Jupyter notebook.

 SolidPython2 generates [OpenSCAD language](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual#The_OpenSCAD_Language_Reference) code from Python code.
 Jupyter SCAD then uses [OpenSCAD](https://openscad.org) to render the OpenSCAD code to a 3D model and provides interactive visualization.
 As an alternative to SolidPython2, the OpenSCAD code can also be provided directly.